shyakachaste/shyakachaste/README.md

 Making Ideas Shine in the Digital World
 -------------------------------------------------------------------------

-Hi, I’m Shyaka Chaste — a frontend developer, event organizer, and entrepreneur.
-I build clean, responsive websites and web apps, organize tech events to connect and inspire students and developers, and help businesses with branding strategy to grow their online presence.
+I build clean, responsive websites and web apps, organize tech events to connect and inspire students and developers, and help businesses with branding strategy.

 * 🌍  I'm based in Rwanda, Kigali
 * 🖥️  See my portfolio at [Shyaka chaste portfolio](https://shyakachaste.com)